-- You’ll need to provide all future pay stub’s until closing of the loan.
+- You’ll need to provide all future pay stubs until the closing of the loan.

 - If you have an employment contract, provide a copy of the employment contract.

-- If one of the borrower has just switched jobs, must have 30 days worth of pay stubs from the new employer (job).
+- If one of the borrowers has just switched jobs, must have 30 days worth of pay stubs from the new employer (job).

 - W2’s – for the past 2 year years